Consumers are experiencing “always-on” shopping.

-Amazon Prime Day is expected to take place June 21 and 22, according to a report from Bloomberg.
+Amazon Prime Day is set to take place July 12 and 13.

-Prime Day usually occurs on a different day every year and sometimes spans multiple days.
-It usually happens in the summer, but last year it was delayed to mid-October because of the pandemic.
+Prime Day usually occurs on a different day every year and sometimes spans multiple days, like this year.

 As the name suggests, Amazon Prime Day is a one-day global shopping event created solely for Amazon Prime members, delivering huge discounts and bargains, similar to the sort you would expect from Black Friday and Cyber Monday events.